 If you refused a field sobriety test in Milwaukee or elsewhere in Wisconsin, the police have the authority to revoke your license on the spot, for a length of 1 to 3 years (up to 6 years if a passenger under the age of 16 is in the car).

-This means the penalty, with all escalators, for your third DUI arrest could double, triple or quadruple, which means you could face as much as $16,000 in forfeitures and fines, plus 8 years in jail!
+This means the penalty, with all escalators, for your third DUI arrest could double, triple or quadruple, which means you could face as much as $16,000 in forfeitures and fines, plus 8 years in prison!

-Milwaukee Lawyers Representing DUIs for Repeat Offenders: We Give You the Best Chance at Beating the Charges You Face
+Milwaukee Lawyers Representing DUIs for Repeat Offenders: We Give You the Best Chance at Beating the Charges that You Face